Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Trentham and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Trentham and New Zealand rental houses where it is reasonably practicable to install.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes